HuangLabAtUAB/translationalError/README.md

 # translationalError
-The R codes for the translational error SAAV project
+The R codes for the translational error SAAV project.

+Below are the order and annotation for the code files.

+1. getMousePeptide.R - the R script for obtaining the theoretical mouse peptides.